Python Application Example Tutorial¶

 Elastic UI are achieved by use of Layouts.
 Do not fix the size of a widget.
 Instead use Layout and stretch factor to set the appropiate sizes.

 The Group Box will appear.
 Now we drag the Text Edit into the Group Box, and the Form Layout into the Group Box.
-An empty Vertical Layout will be left with no elements, and look like a line.
+An empty Vertical Layout will be left with no elements, and looking like red vertical line.

-Finally, use the Object Inspector on the right hand side of the Designer.
-Select the groupBox, right click on it, select Layout, and select Vertical Layout.
-Since the Group Box is also a container, it can house a layout.
+Finally, use the Object Inspector Docking Window on the right hand side of the Designer.
+Select the groupBox, right click on it, select Lay out Entry, and select Vertical Layout Entry.
+Since the Group Box is also a container, it can use layouts.

 The UI is nearly finished.
 Update the Labels by double clicking on them, or changing its text properties.